KoltesDigital/cli.cpp/Readme.md

 The library is header-only: you don't need to build anything to use it, just include `cli.hpp` in your projects.

 Building this library actually means building the *usage* and *tests* projects.
 The *usage* project allows you to evaluate the library.
-The *tests* project contains unit tests: if you change this library, always ensure that they still pass after your changes.
+The *tests* project contains the unit tests: if you change this library, always ensure that they still pass after your changes.

 The build system is [Premake 5](https://premake.github.io/).

 ## License

-Copyright (c) 2016 Jonathan Giroux "Bloutiouf"
+Copyright (c) 2016 Jonathan Giroux and contributors

 [MIT License](https://opensource.org/licenses/MIT)